 These vivid texts found a perfect home in the ritualistic, Stravinsky-influenced style the composer had been honing - a style full of motoric rhythms, driving energy, percussive power and cinematic orchestration.

 Orff’s Carmina Burana has since become one of the most iconic and recognizable works in musical history, loved as much by the huge orchestras and choirs it demands as by movie directors and advertising executives.
 Alongside its furious rhythms and stern texts, Carmina has haunting tenderness and biting humour.
-Aziz Shokakimov conducts it here.
+Aziz Shokhakimov conducts it here.

-It follows bracing music by Berlioz and the first performance of the Bassoon Concerto by one of Norway’s most distinguished living composers, Olav Berg, played by former Bergen Philharmonic principle and internationally respected bassoonist Dag Jensen.
+It follows bracing music by Berlioz and the first performance of the Bassoon Concerto by one of Norway’s most distinguished living composers, Olav Berg, played by former Bergen Philharmonic principal and internationally respected bassoonist Dag Jensen.

 Related concert recordings at Bergenphilive: